SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/notes/phase_1/descisions.md

-# Dataset Decisions — ICU Early Note Corpus (MIMIC-III)
+# Dataset Decisions — ICU Early Note Corpus

 ## 1. Purpose

-This document specifies the exact cohort definition, filtering logic, and design decisions used to construct the ICU early-note corpus from MIMIC-III.
+- This document specifies the exact cohort definition, filtering logic, and design decisions used to construct the ICU early-note corpus from MIMIC-III.

-It serves as the formal reproducibility and audit specification for `build_corpus.py`.
+- It serves as the formal reproducibility and audit specification for `build_corpus.py`.

-All logic described here reflects the final, validated implementation.
+- All logic described here reflects the final, validated implementation.

 ---